hhaidrr/cursor-git/demo.md

 ### 3. Use the Chat Interface

 1. Open the Command Palette (`Ctrl+Shift+P`)
-2. Search for "Cursor Aider Git Chat" or look for the chat icon
+2. Search for "Cursor Git Chat" or look for the chat icon
 3. The chat interface will open in a side panel
 4. You can:
    - Type commit messages and commit manually